 - Optium Museum Acrylic®: Like the Museum Glass, Optium Museum Acrylic offers unrivaled levels of protection against glares, reflections, shattering, abrasions, and static.
 Acrylic, however, is much lighter than glass, so it offers even further opportunity for wall hanging your most cherished memories.
 This acrylic is designed for permanence and does not require special cleaning treatment — it cleans just like glass!

 - Conservation Clear® Acrylic: While Conservation Clear Acrylic doesn’t offer the same level of protection against abrasions and static as Optium Museum Acrylic, it does block 99% of UV rays and has shatter-proof safeguards in place.
 The word “conservation” in the name is no mistake — this acrylic is perfect for keeping historic images in tip-top shape, especially in environments with heavy foot traffic or that are exposed to the elements.

 - Standard Plexi-Glass: Standard plexiglass doesn’t offer the same level of protection as any of the above two products, but it is fine for displaying images indoors so if you printed off photos from a family vacation that you can easily replace, standard plexiglass may be fine for you.
 But if you’re trying to protect a once-in-a-lifetime image/document, you should go with one of the above options.

-When Should I Use Acrylic Glass in Custom Framing Projects?
+When Should I Use Acrylic Glazing in Custom Framing Projects?